 Karl “Kajomo” Moritz, Adjunct

-Karl works part time now because he has a disability (severe TBI, Diffuse Axonal Injury).
+Karl did work part time but his position was relocated to NZ & now in search fro work.
+He has a disability (severe TBI, Diffuse Axonal Injury & Aphasia).
 His injury happened while riding his bike home from a job he had been doing for the previous eight years.
 He decided to take a component of his life change, so he now rides a Track ‘Fixed Gear’ bike and races that bike at Alpenrose Velodrome Track and has competed in group race events.
 He calls this “Spinning for Neurogenesis”.

 Karl has taken it upon himself to let other Brain Injury survivors to know that there is more than just the standard health care scope to brain injury.
 He has scheduled doctor speakers to speak about Healthy Nervous System and the brain connection, Acupuncture and the nervous system, Neurofeedback, Speech Pathology & Vision Therapy.
 He brought the LoveYourBrain team to a peer group meeting in 2016 to learn about Yoga and Meditation.